AmarSupra/24WSB013_C3/README.md

  This repository contains files to control an Arduino shield bot by following a line using QTI sensors and then read a barcode afterwards.

- Components test files are denoted with a [component]_test name.
+ Components test files are in the Tests folder

  The main running file is the PathPilot.ino file